markblandford/home/src/assets/articles/how-i-practice-tdd/article.md

 Now, we know that if we even attempt to run the test, it'll fail immediately because `ThemeService` doesn't exist. 🔴

 I always ensure too, that my new test throws a 'Not Implemented' exception.
 Test Frameworks generally mark tests as passed 🟢, if there is no assertion.
-Ensuring the test throws an exception, immediately means the test is 🔴.
+Ensuring the test throws an exception, immediately means the test is 🔴 and I don't have a false-sense that everything is done.

-> 💡**Tip:** I have added a shortcut / code snippets in my IDEs, to enable me to quickly insert a 'Not implemented' exception.
+> 💡**Tip:** I have added shortcuts / code snippets in my IDEs, to enable me to quickly insert a 'Not implemented' exception.
 I can type <kbd>nie</kbd> + <kbd>tab</kbd> and depending on the language, I get the new exception added.

 Next, I actually create the Production Service: